cbirdlab/radBARCODER/README.md

 If you use radBARCODER, please include the following citations:

 Bird, C.E.
-(2021) radBARCODER: A wrapper script to assemble, align, and filter plastid genomes from binary alignment maps. https://github.com/cbirdlab/radBARCODER
+(2021). radBARCODER: A wrapper script to assemble, align, and filter plastid genomes from nucleotide data in binary alignment maps. https://github.com/cbirdlab/radBARCODER